interkosmos/fortran-curl/README.md

 $ make <name>
 ```

-Buld all by running `make examples`.
+Build all by running `make examples`.

 ## Coverage